bertelschmitt/multistreamYOLO/MultiDetect.md

 **The Common: block** has the settings for the video processes.
 Settings will propagate to all processes with ID > 0, i.e. all except the master and any special processes.<br>

 If you stick a setting into a **Process_** block, that setting will affect this particular process only.
-For instance, if **gpu_memory_fraction** is set to 0.1 in the Common: block, all YOLO processes will claim 10% of the available GPU memory.
+For instance, if **gpu_memory_fraction:** is set to 0.1 in the Common: block, all YOLO processes will claim 10% of the available GPU memory.
 However, if in the Process_3: block gpu_memory_fraction is set to 0.5, then process #3 will claim 50% of the available GPU memory, while all other processes will continue allocating 10% each.
 No sanity check is performed.
 If there is no corresponding **Process_** block, the process will use the settings in **Common:**.
 If there are no settings in Common:, defaults will be used.<br>

 All settings are documented in **MultiDetect.conf**.
 Here are a few that need more explaining.<br>